 Simbrain has two kinds of neurons: activation-based neurons, and spiking neurons, and also allows the two to co-exist.
 Activation-based neurons are used in more traditional, connectionst types of application, which abstract from biological details, while spiking neurons are used in more biologically realistic simulations.
 Since spikes are discrete events without a numerical value, some way of converting them into numbers is required (e.g. when a spike arrives at a synapse).
 This is handled using spike responders.

 Zooming: To zoom use the mouse-wheel or the pinch-to-zoom gesture on trackpads.

-Panning: To pan press the command or control key while left-clicking and dragging.
-Note that by default auto-zoom is turned on; if you plan to zoom in and pan a lot it should be turend off.
+Panning: To pan press the shift key while left-clicking and dragging.
+Note that by default auto-zoom is turned on; if you plan to zoom in and pan a lot it should be turned off.
 To fit all objects on screen hit the "F" key to invoke the zoom to fit command.